 Teaching exam periods:

-The course is given mn the Spring parallel and the Autumn parallel
+The course is given in the Autumn parallel and Spring parallel.

 Course frequency: Twice a year, in the Spring parallel and the Autumn parallel.